TimTree/games-by-tim/content/pages/wheel-of-fortune-for-powerpoint-faq.md

 Landing on Free Play lets the player call a consonant at $500 or a vowel for free.
 The player then gets another turn regardless if the letter they called is in the puzzle.

+As of version 6.0, Free Play is disabled by default.
+Also, the actual show stopped using Free Play in 2021.

 ### Why is there no wheel for the Bonus Round?

 There's no Bonus Round wheel because it only really makes sense in the context of the actual show.
 In a homemade game without tangible prizes, what's the difference if the already-chosen winner scores an additional $100,000 or a car?